hariramgit/PREDICTION-OF-CRIMES/README.md

 ## 🤝 Support
 Contributions, issues, and feature requests are welcome!
 Give a STAR if you like this project! and FOLLOW do SUPPORT Friends.

+- I hope you found the project useful and interesting.
+Feel free to contact me if you have any queries or suggestions...